CEO Eddie Loewen Talks Player Development, Why Training in Germany is So Beneficial

 Around the nucleus of these activities, we build in the cultural aspect.
 Parents have the freedom to schedule their own sightseeing and mostly we see small groups of parents getting together after the second or third day and planning their own little day excursions because they realize that the players are in good hands and they don’t have to watch every training session.

-Diane Scavuzzo: There are thousands of international and domestic athletes for soccer coaches to choose from, how does a GFL trip benefit college-bound players?
+Diane Scavuzzo: There are thousands of international and domestic athletes for soccer coaches to choose from, how does a Global Soccer Development trip benefit college-bound players?

 Eddie Loewen: Especially for the players U15 and older, it is a very important learning experience.